TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 - Get your encryption key: `security find-generic-password -s "mcp-encrypted-sqlite" -a "encryption-key" -w`
 - The database file is mounted as read-only (`:ro`) by default.
 Remove `:ro` if you need write access

-**⚠️ Security Warning:** Storing both the encryption key and encrypted passphrase as plain text in your configuration file is a security risk.
+**Security Warning:** Storing both the encryption key and encrypted passphrase as plain text in your configuration file is a security risk.
 See [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md) for secure alternatives.

 ### Custom Cipher Profile